RADAR-base/radarpipeline/README.md

 ## Wiki

 Please visit the [RADAR Pipeline Wiki](https://github.com/RADAR-base/radarpipeline/wiki) to learn more about RADAR Pipeline.
+Also see the [RADAR-base Analytics Catalogue](https://github.com/RADAR-base-Analytics) for available pipelines for processing RADAR-base data.

 Wiki resources: